 Byblis guehoi, commonly called the Rainbow Plant, is an annual carnivorous plant native to the Kimberley region of Western Australia.
 It was discovered by Russ Guého in August 2004 and formally described in 2008 by John Conran and Allen Lowrie.
 B. guehoi produces numerous pinkish-mauve flowers and is unique from other Byblis species in its tendency to grow branching stems.
-These particular plants originated from Bobby’s Creek on the Dampier Peninsula.
+These plants were originally collected from Bobby’s Creek area on the Dampier Peninsula.

 Size and packing method: You will receive a young plant about 3-4 inches tall.
 Because Byblis have fragile roots, plants are shipped in small biodegradable peat pots.
 Upon arrival, gently tear the bottom portion of the pot away to allow for root growth before planting the peat pot in a larger container.

 Mature size: Trailing stems 16 inches or longer

 Light: Full sun

 Soil: Carnivorous Plant Soil Mix, pure peat, or peat-sand mix

 Feeding: Feed bugs or dried bloodworms every 2-3 weeks, Maxsea fertilizer may also be used with care

 Water: Keep soil wet at all times, provide water that is low in salts and minerals such as rain or distilled water

 Dormancy: None, this plant is technically an annual but may survive longer if kept in ideal conditions